bugbiteme/openshift-space-challenge/README.md

 ## Running Judges required by some challenges.

-Some challenges need a juge to get points or to receive some info on your app API endpoint.
+Some challenges need a judge to get points or to receive some info on your app API endpoint.
 You start all judges this way:
 `ansible-playbook judge/deployments/deploy-judges.yaml`

 This script will deploy all judges in the judge namespace.
 Each judge will run in one pod, but you can scale those pods manually if needed.